MusaPollen/setup-github/README.md

 * Open gitbash.

-#Generate a new SSH key
+* Generate a new SSH key
-    Type as below
+ * Type as below
-    --ssh-keygen -t rsa -b 4096 -C "your_new_email@example.com" //(email associated with your new GitHub) --It should show - Generating public/private rsa key pair.
+ * ssh-keygen -t rsa -b 4096 -C "your_new_email@example.com" //(email associated with your new GitHub)
+ * It should show - Generating public/private rsa key pair.
-    --Enter file in which to save the key (/c/Users/****/.ssh/id_rsa):
+ * Enter file in which to save the key (/c/Users/****/.ssh/id_rsa):
-    --press enter and accept as it is.
+ * press enter and accept as it is.
 I did not user passphrase

 #Start the SSH agent
     --eval "$(ssh-agent -s)"